bartificer/programming-by-stealth/docs/pbs85.md

 So, in Javascript, arrays are objects of type `Array`.

-The `Array` prototype adds just one proprty of note to arrays — `.length`.
+The `Array` prototype adds just one property of note to arrays — `.length`.
 JavaScript defines an array’s length as one greater than the highest index that contains a value, or zero if the array contains no values.
 So, if you have an array with 10 values indexed from zero to nine, then that array’s `.length` will be 10, but an array with a single value at index 9 will also have a `.length` of 10.

 ### Creating Arrays with Array Literals